 - Be realistic about your timeline as you start planning so you don’t get rushed at the end if you can help it.

 Whatever it is that you’re thinking about changing in your life, employ these strategies to try to come to the best decision possible.
 We are human and sometimes we don’t make the right ones, so be forgiving with yourself and the people around you as much as possible, particularly during stressful times.
+Big life decisions are no easy tasks.
 Wishing you every happiness in your life!